 You should ensure your carpet is fitted in accordance with BS5325, the British Standard for the installation of textile floor coverings.

 When Should You Fit Underlay

 Similarly to fitting, purchasing underlay separately to your carpet may work out cheaper.
 It’s fairly standard to not receive samples of underlay which is why we recommend visiting a retailer to view the various types that might be suitable to your home.

 When purchasing carpet, it’s important to understand that this is an investment.
 Which is why we don’t recommend complimenting your new carpet with cheap underlay.
 Generally, the better the underlay, the better the finish your carpet will be.
 This in turn will lead to better durability and comfort.

 How To Choose Carpets For Room Types

-For example, a bedroom carpet typically takes far less wear than a stair carpet, so you may opt for a product that has a more luxurious feel for the bedroom, and a hardier carpet for high traffic areas.
+Typically, a bedroom carpet takes far less wear and tear than carpet on the stairs.
+This could mean optic for a more luxurious feel for your bedroom and possibly choosing a hardier carpet for your stairs.